Debit cards may look like credit cards, but it’s important to keep in mind how they impact your finances.

 - No grace period.
 Unlike a credit card, money for debit card transactions is immediately or quickly deducted from your account.

 - Check book balancing.
 Balancing your account can be difficult unless you record every debit card transaction.
-You can also monitor your spending through Online Banking.
+Monitoring your spending through Online Banking can help.